 - Version workflow contracts: evidence requirements should change through review, not through incidental prompt or template drift.

-For the wider picture of how these checks fit a defense-in-depth program, the Sunglasses FAQ covers what the scanner does and does not replace.
+For the wider picture of how these checks fit a defense in depth program, the Sunglasses FAQ covers what the scanner does and does not replace.